5 Reasons to Fall in Love with Angels Camp

 Natural Features and Outdoor Recreation

-Angels Camp is surrounded by beautiful rolling hills and protected wildlife.
+Here’s another reason to fall in love with Angels Camp.
+The area is surrounded by beautiful rolling hills and protected wildlife.
 New Melones Lake, a large reservoir, is located just south of Angels Camp.
 There are trails, a campground, and a marina at the Glory Hole Recreation Area on the north side of the lake.
-Enjoy camping, kayaking, hiking, fishing, and swimming at New Melones Lake, and enjoy trails and the natural scenery of Calaveras County.
+Enjoy camping, kayaking, hiking, fishing, and swimming at New Melones Lake.
+And enjoy trails and the natural scenery of Calaveras County.

 The Home of Calaveras County’s Biggest Attraction